idrisyangui/kirby-field-repeater/README.md

 # kirby-field-repeater

-Repeater is field plugin for Kirby
+Repeater is a field plugin for Kirby

 Reapeter come with basic fields :
   - text